 Federal Trade Commission (FTC).
 For FY2004, the Administration has requested a program level of \$191 million for the FTC, an increase of \$14 million over the FY2003 level.
 The requested program level for FY2004 would be fully funded by a \$14 million direct appropriation and offsetting collections from two sources: \$159 million from fees for Hart-Scott-Rodino premerger notification filings; and \$18 million from fees sufficient to implement and enforce new do-not-call provisions of the Telemarketing Sales Rule.
-The House Appropriations Committee recommends a program level of \$191 million for the FTC.
+The House approved a program level of \$183 million for the FTC.
+The Senate Appropriations Committee recommended a program level of \$189 million.

 The FTC, an independent agency, is responsible for enforcing a number of federal antitrust and consumer protection laws.
-In recent years the FTC has used pre-merger filing fees collected under the Hart-Scott-Rodino Act to mostly or entirely fund its operations.
+In recent years the FTC has used premerger filing fees collected under the Hart-Scott-Rodino Act to mostly or entirely fund its operations.
 For FY2000 through FY2002, zero (\$0) direct appropriations were required.
 For FY2003, the President's budget requested \$171.6 million for the agency, an increase of approximately \$15.6 million more than the FTC received for FY2002.
 The conference agreement provided the FTC with an FY2003 program level of \$176.6 million; with offsetting fee collections, the agency received a final direct appropriation of \$8.5 million.